 What is Shamanism?

-Shamanism is the ancient practice of entering into an altered state of consciousness through what is traditionally known as the Shamanic Journey in order to bring back important information or healing for members of the community.
-Shamanism has survived 100,000 years, which speaks to the potency of the work.
-The word "shaman" is rooted from the language of the Siberian Tungus people, and very roughly translates as: "one who sees in the dark."
+Shamanism is the ancient practice of entering into an altered state of consciousness through what is traditionally known as the shamanic journey in order to bring back important information or healing for members of the community.
+Shamanism has survived over 60,000 years, which speaks to the potency of the work.
+Although there are many translations depending on the language, the word "shaman" is said to be rooted from the language of the Siberian Tungus people and very roughly translates as: "one who sees in the dark."

 Archeological evidence of shamanic cultures has been found on every continent and culture throughout the world, proving that shamanism is the most ancient method of healing and divination.
-What is most intriguing is that there are practices and healing ceremonies from various parts of the world that are not only ancient but remarkably very similar to the core, which gives credence that a shaman just had to dial into Spirit for the information!
+Shamanic ancestral roots exist from the Sami to the Celts (who led nomadic lives in Western Europe from Ireland to the Mediterranean region), to the Indigenous Australians, to tribes in Africa and the Middle East, to the First People in North and South America.
+Each culture varies in its shamanic practice, but commonalities exist with extremely similar rituals and ceremony.
 There is something to be said about why shamanic healing has stood the test of time.

 Shamanism differs from other healing modalities in that in order to receive messages from Spirit, a practitioner must journey into hidden realms with Helping Spirits.
-Traditionally, the use of sound is the tool used pierce the veils between them in order to travel to these realms.
-The sounds used can be from drums, rattles or bells, rhythm sticks, and didgeridoos that assist in accessing this state of consciousness.
-The shaman is the conduit between Ordinary Reality (our 3D world) and Non-Ordinary Reality (Dimensions of the Spirit World), it is the combination of the shaman and the Helping Spirits that induce the power to heal.
+Traditionally, the use of sound is the tool used pierce the veils between the worlds in order to travel to these realms.
+Instruments, such as the hoop drum, were used in many societies stretching to many parts of the world.
+The monotonous beat of the drum has been discovered by modern science to support the theta brainwave trance state in which the shaman must obtain in order to access the Shamanic Worlds.
+The Ancients intuitively knew that the sacred drumbeat replicated the heartbeat of Mother Earth.
+Other instruments used have been rattles, bells, rhythm sticks, as well as the Australian didgeridoos, which support accessing this state of consciousness.
+The shaman is the conduit between Ordinary Reality (our 3D world) and Non-Ordinary Reality (Dimensions of the Spirit World).
+It is the combination of the shaman and his/her Helping Spirits that induce the power to heal.